mia-platform/documentation/docs/release_notes/platform_releasenotes.md

   ![](img/example-notification.png)

 * Show modal for selecting branch: after the choice of a project you can choose a branch.
-* New MenuItem style on hover: you your endpoints are too long you can see it on hover.
+* New MenuItem style on hover: if your endpoints are too long you can see it on hover.

 Fixed: